thedavidnovak/chat-in-a-nutshell/README.md

 ### --available-models

-List available OpenAI models using the `--available-models` argument.
+List available provider models using the `--available-models` argument.
 Not all models are suitable to use with this script.

 ### --available-models-gpt